FlaxEngine/FlaxDocs/manual/graphics/materials/material-editor/index.md

 You can navigate in the viewport by using the **right mouse button** or zoom in/out by pressing right mouse button and using **mouse scroll wheel**.

-Like all editor viewport that one also comes up with a *View* widget menu.
-By pressing that button you can debug material channels or view different debug mode or even change preview camera field of view angle.
-To lear more about using the editor viewports and related tools please read [debugging tools](../../debugging-tools/index.md) page.
+Like all viewports in editor, this one also comes up with a *View* widget menu.
+By pressing that button you can debug material channels, preview different view modes or even change camera field of view angle.
+To learn more about using the editor viewports and related tools please read [debugging tools](../../debugging-tools/index.md) page.

 ## Properties panel